 I was struck by the vibrancy and diversity of the fishes darting in and out of the coral reefs.
 Keep your eyes peeled for the star of this show here, the Napoleon wrasse.
 Here’s a fun fact for you: members of this species change their sex from female to male around the age of 9, as they change from red-orange hues to bright blue-green.

 If you’re a big fan of Finding Nemo, it’s time for a treasure hunt.

 The two most famous reef-dwellers are Finding Nemo’s main characters – Nemo and Marlin (clownfish) and Dory (blue tang).
 Dory swims all around the tank, but Nemo is harder to spot.
 Clownfish usually circle around the anemone and you can find them at the bottom right of the tank.

 This is my favourite part of our Aquarium experience.
 The Open Ocean Habitat is as close as you can get to diving into the big blue sea.

 It’s a floor-to-ceiling aquarium with a multitude of species.
 Giant manta rays, nurse sharks, and schools of fish swim by as rays of sunlight illuminate the seafloor.

 It’s like the Windows fish screensaver brought to life.

-I suppose everyone likes hanging out with fishes, but kids especially would have a whale of a time.
-The thrill lies in staying up past their bedtime, with a view so much more interesting than their bedroom walls.
+Kids will love staying up past their bedtime, with a view so much more interesting than their bedroom walls.